pretix/pretix-docs/docs/tutorial/continuous-operation/payment.md

  - enabling payment via credit card using [Stripe](payment.md#stripe)
  - enabling payment via [bank transfer](payment.md#bank-transfers)
- - setting up [invoices](payment.md#setting-up-invoices) to be sent automatically with every order
+ - setting up [invoices](payment.md#setting-up-invoices) to send out automatically with every order

 ## Setting up payment providers

 pretix takes care of payment via a wide selection of payment providers.
-For our conference, we are planning to receive payments by credit card through the payment provider Stripe and by bank transfer.
+For our museum, we are planning to receive payments by credit card through the payment provider Stripe and by bank transfer.
 The prerequisites for this are an active Stripe merchant account and a bank account.

 pretix will automatically log payments coming in through most payment providers, including Stripe.